sereneliu/AoC-2018/README.md

 ## Day 2

 Nothing really new here.
 Although, one thing I'm using this year that I didn't use last year is `break`.
 Never really used them before until I started playing [7 Billion Humans](https://tomorrowcorporation.com/7billionhumans).

+## Day 3

+3 days worth of puzzles in one day!
+In general, I would like to start these puzzles at midnight when they are released unless I need to sleep early or something.
+It's not like I think I will ever make the leaderboard, but no harm in trying to see how fast I can compete these puzzles, right?
+I'm definitely solving these much faster than last year.